Spreadsheet-ready evidence base covering 120 case studies

 - A ten-theme schema with defined fields, naming rules, formats, and guidance for missing values

-- An AI-assisted case coding workflow with quote-per-claim guardrails and human review points
+- An AI-assisted case coding workflow for first-pass extraction and querying, with quote-per-claim guardrails and human review points

 - A clean evidence database built in Excel and Google Sheets